We're an affiliate

 So instead, pick him up and carry him outside to a quiet area, stay beside him and let him decide when he’s ready to engage in a walk.
 Keep the leash loose and let your cat go in front of you at a safe distance.

 Choose a safe area in your neighborhood where dogs are rarely seen.
-Having no engagement with a dog will limit any scary experience to your cat that may lead to anxiety every time you’re taking them out for a walk.
+Having no engagement with a dog will limit any scary experience for your cat that may lead to anxiety every time you take them out for a walk.

 Make sure to bring lots of treats when walking outside, and keep the time spent outdoors to a few pleasant minutes.
 If they are behaving as you want, give them consistent positive reinforcements.